TrevorTheAmazing/LemonadeStand/README.md

 (5 points) As a developer, I want to integrate a Weather API, so that my game has real-time weather based on a current temperature and forecast.Classes You Will Use (you may need more than what is provided):Program WeatherCustomerGameInventoryPlayerStoreDayUserInterface

 TO DO:
-1. weather API
-2. move routines out of GAME class to the classes in which they belong (reports, sales transactions, etc.)
+0. move routines out of GAME class to the classes in which they belong (reports, sales transactions, etc.)
+1. dont keep prompting the player to make more if player cannot make more during the day.
+2. weather API
 3. weekly game metrics (cupsSold, total loss, etc.)
-4. make Day.customerCount